-Each level contains a number of enemies who must be avoided, killed or deceived in order to successfully complete them.
-As the player progresses, new mechanics are introduced that add complexity to the gameplay such as plants that can be hidden behind, objects that can be thrown to distract and change the movement patterns of enemies, and new types of enemies with their own unique behaviors.
+As the player progresses, several new mechanics are introduced that add further gameplay wrinkles.
+Potted plants can be used as hiding spots, litter can be thrown to distract and change the movement patterns of enemies, and new types of enemies eventually appear with their own unique behaviors.
 Agent 47 can also make use of a sniper rifle and his iconic twin "Silverballer" pistols to eliminate foes at range in certain levels.